CLEARWATER, Fla. — Hundreds from around Tampa Bay marched with the family of the Clearwater man fatally shot over a parking spot.

 Drejka is a legal concealed weapons permit holder and will not be charged because of Florida's Stand Your Ground law, according to the Pinellas County Sheriff's Office.

 The store owner tells ABC Action News that Drejka has a history of assaulting people in the very parking lot the shooting took place.
-A man who frequents the store told ABC Action News he had a run-in with the Drejka who he claims opened fire just one month ago.
+A man who frequents the store told ABC Action News he had a run-in with the man who opened fire just one month ago.

 Rich Kelly says the man picked a fight with him over a parking spot, using racial slurs, and even threatening to kill him.
 Now, a month later, a similar case, ending with a father killed in front of his 5-year-old son.